chad-cervantes/cpnt262-objects-and-arrays/README.md

 - I decided to try to learn and do most of the methods.
 In order to do that properly, I had to research each one and try to understand their intended purpose.
 Once I did that, I was able to understand how they worked.
 I also watched some video tutorials to help me understand some of the methods too.

-- The methods that gave me the most trouble were the array methods every and some.
+- The methods that gave me the most trouble were the array methods every and some, and the object method object() syntax.
+I decided not to do them since I was getting confused, so I will definitely try to learn and practice these methods in the near future.

 ### Potential Uses for each methods